E. Coli and the Deadly Threat from 0157

 Because so many previous outbreaks were related to foodborne infection, the disease is often nicknamed the “burger bug” but environmental risk factors may now be even more important.
 The three main pathways of infection are foodborne, environmental (including direct contact with animals and their faeces and contaminated water supplies) and person-to-person transmission.18Strachan NJ, Dunn GM, Locking ME et al. 2006.
 Escherichia coli O157: burger bug or environmental pathogen?
 International Journal of Food Microbiology.
 112, 129-137.

 Person-to-person transmission may occur through the oral-faecal route, eg touching food with dirty hands.
 It may also occur during sex if E. coli are introduced to the genitals.
-This may be more frequent in women, because the vagina is close to the anus – where E. coli may come from.
+This may be more frequent in women, because the urethra is closer to the anus – where E. coli may come from.
 However, person-to-person transmission accounts for just 11 per cent of infections.19Ameer MA, Wasey A, Salen P. 2021.
 Escherichia Coli (E Coli 0157 H7).
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2021 Jan.
 PMID: 29939622.

 A report by Food Standards Scotland and the UK Food Standards Agency shows that the overall prevalence of E. coli O157:H7 in cattle is similar across Great Britain, and has remained relatively consistent in Scotland over the last decade with over 20 per cent of farms and 10 per cent of animals testing positive for E. coli O157:H7 based on faecal pat sampling.
 The report concluded that health authorities and the general public should continue to regard all cattle farms as potentially harbouring E. coli O157:H7 and continue to recognise the significance of cattle as a potential source of human infection.20FSA.
 2018.
 Surveillance study of antimicrobial resistance in bacteria isolated from chicken and pork sampled on retail sale in the United Kingdom.
 Available: https://www.food.gov.uk/sites/default/files/media/document/amrinchickenandporkfinrepjuly18_fs101196.pdf [Accessed 2 June 2022].